GerardoBZentenoM/GerardoBZentenoM/README.md

-- 👋 Hi, I’m @GerardoBZentenoM
+- 👋 Hi, I’m @GerardoBZentenoM a Python developer.
-- 👀 I’m interested in Python, Cybersecurity, Flutter
+- 👀 My interests are about Python, Cybersecurity, DevOps & Flutter.
-- 🌱 I’m currently learning Ethical Hacking
+- 🌱 I’m currently learning Bug Bounty Hunter in HTB.
-- 💞️ I’m looking to collaborate on Open Source
+- 💞️ I'm looking to collaborate in Open Source.
 - 📫 How to reach me brallanzenteno@gmail.com

 <!---